ouspg/honeypots/README.md

-# kippo-with-sa
+# Honeypots
-Packaging Kippo honeypot for small communities with joint Situational Awareness
+Packaging honeypots for small communities with joint Situational Awareness

 ### WHAT
-Kippo with Situational Awareness is easy to deploy kippo.
+Honeypot with Situational Awareness is easy to deploy honeypot.

 ### WHY
 Because we can!
 And because boxes, software and os are getting old.

 ### TO WHOM
-Ouspg-alumnis and affiliates who have been running kippo.
+OUSPG-alumnis and affiliates who have been running honeypot.

 ### HOW
 Dockerify